 Rapid prototyping (RP) is already helping many industries innovate new products and improve existing ones.
 Teams can render accurate digital models and troubleshoot or experiment before mass production.
 This means more precise metal fabrication and less waste.

 Engineers use RP to adjust tolerances and evaluate changes during an inspection.
-It’s also used to test the outcomes of operations such as metal spinning, welding, and five-axis laser cutting.
-As more industries compete to remain relevant in a volatile economy, expect rapid prototyping to become the new standard in high quality manufacturing.
+It’s also used to test the outcomes of operations such as metal spinning, welding, and five-axis laser cutting, however, it’s essential to understand that the material properties and characteristics obtained through rapid prototyping can significantly differ from those of traditional metal fabrication processes.
+As more industries compete to remain relevant in a volatile economy, expect rapid prototyping to become the new standard in high-quality manufacturing.

 #5.
 A 3D Printing Boom